 Each district within the Hill Country Special Education Cooperative (Fredericksburg ISD, Comfort ISD, Harper ISD, and Doss CCSD) is responsible for identifying, locating, and evaluating children from birth through age 21 with known or suspected disabilities who reside in and/or attend school within the school district’s boundaries to determine whether a need for special education services exists.
-Child Find includes children who reside at home, in group homes and/or who attend private or home schools within the district’s boundaries regardless of place of residence.
+Child Find includes children who reside at home, in group homes and/or who attend private or home schools within the district’s boundaries, regardless of place of residence.

-If an assessment is recommended, the assessment is provided at no cost to the parent.
+If an assessment is recommended, the assessment is provided at no cost to the parents.
 A referral to Child Find may be made by a parent or by any person concerned about a child.
 Parent involvement and agreement is obtained prior to any further action.
 Information is confidential and the privacy of the children and parents is protected.

 Referrals may be initiated by (but are not limited to):